Enjoy the Most Delicious Uzbek Bread Tradition

-Crunchy yet soft, simple, yet full of flavor, traditional non Uzbek bread comes in different tastes and designs depending on where you find it in the Central Asian nation of Uzbekistan.
+Crunchy yet soft, simple, yet full of flavor, traditional non Uzbek bread comes in different tastes and designs depending on where you find it in the eastern European nation of Uzbekistan.
 Tashkent non comes from the region near the city of the same name in the eastern part of the country.
 Samarkand bread comes from the southern region.
 Other areas and neighborhoods have specific names of their own, but they all share the love of their delicious Uzbek bread tradition.

 You can find round loaves of the bread at any indoor or outdoor market you walk by.
 Different bakers may use slightly different recipes and decorate the bread differently.
 Many use decorative bread stamps to flatten the loaves in the middle and create geometric or floral motifs in the dough.